Dealing with lawyers

 In awarding costs the court can:

-• specify an amount to be paid
+• specify an amount to be paid; or

 • suggest that the client and the other party negotiate an agreement regarding costs or apply to have the amount of the costs determined through the process of taxation (see Disputing solicitors' fees ).